 Net Income / Loss

-Net Income / Loss, also known as Net Profit, is an account formula dimension on the Income Statement that calculates the amount of revenue remaining after all Cost of Goods Sold, Expenses, Other Income, and Other Expenses in a period.
+Net Income / Loss, also known as Net Profit, is an account formula dimension member on the Income Statement that calculates the amount of revenue remaining after all Cost of Goods Sold, Expenses, Other Income, and Other Expenses in a period.
 Retained Earnings is an accumulation of Net Income over time.

 Standard formula (your formula may vary depending on your account names):

-“Income” - “Cost of Goods Sold” - “Expenses” + “Other Income” - “Other Expense
+"Income" - "Cost of Goods Sold" - "Expenses" + "Other Income" - "Other Expense"

 Retained Earnings

-Standard formula (your formula may vary depending on your account names):<RUNNING_TOTAL(“Net Income / Loss)> - <YEAR_TO_DATE(“Net Income / Loss)>
+Standard formula (your formula may vary depending on your account names):<RUNNING_TOTAL("Net Income / Loss")> - <YEAR_TO_DATE("Net Income / Loss")>

 + <RUNNING_TOTAL("Retained Earnings Adjustment")>